hexforge404/hexforge-contracts/docs/CONTRACTS_INDEX.md

 # HexForge Contracts Index

-This index is the single “map of the map” for every HexForge engine/agent contract.
+This index is the single “map of the map” for every HexForge engine and service contract in the HexForge ecosystem.

 ---

-## Core shared schemas (must be used by all engines)
+## Core shared schemas (mandatory)

+These schemas apply to **all engines and async services**.

 - `schemas/job_status.schema.json`
-  Standard status envelope all engines MUST return.
+  Canonical job status envelope returned by all engines.

 - `schemas/job_manifest.schema.json`
-  Standard manifest describing public outputs written for a job (relative `/assets/...` paths).
+  Canonical manifest describing all public assets written by a job.
+  All paths MUST be relative and begin with `/assets/`.

 ---